 - Recurrence of POP or SUI

-Treatment for transvaginal mesh complications includes surgery to remove the mesh, often multiple surgeries.
-However, it is not always possible to completely remove the mesh because it is designed to be permanent and, over time it becomes integrated with the body’s tissues.
-Transvaginal mesh injuries can be permanent.
+Treatment for transvaginal mesh complications includes surgery to remove the mesh, frequently multiple surgeries.
+Nevertheless, it’s not always possible to completely remove the mesh since it’s designed to be permanent and, over time it becomes incorporated with the body’s tissues.
+Transvaginal mesh injuries can be irreversible.
 The longer the mesh is in place, the more difficult it is to remove.

 The FDA and Transvaginal Mesh

-In 2008, the U.S. Food and Drug Administration (FDA) said that transvaginal mesh complications were rare.
-In 2011, it revised its stance, stating that complications were not rare.
+In 2008, the FDA reported that transvaginal mesh complications were uncommon.
+In 2011, it revised its stance, saying that complications weren’t uncommon.
 Later that year it convened and advisory panel to gather recommendations on transvaginal mesh for POP.

-In 2012, the FDA issued post market study orders to numerous manufacturers of transvaginal mesh for POP and SUI repair.
-And in January 2016, the agency gave manufacturers of existing transvaginal mesh for POP 30 months submit a premarket approval (PMA) to address safety concerns.
+The FDA issued post market study orders to numerous manufacturers of transvaginal mesh for POP and SUI repair, in 2012.
+In January 2016, the FDA gave manufacturers of existing transvaginal mesh for POP 30 months submit a premarket approval (PMA) to address safety concerns.

 If you have concerns about transvaginal mesh or believe you have been harmed, call us toll-free at 1-800-HURT-NOW or email us.
 We will help you find answers to your questions and we can help you find an attorney who represents victims injured by transvaginal mesh.